 - 6.9 The Council generates approximately £3m per year (10% of gross expenditure) from various fees, sales, rents and other charges.
 The level of some of these is statutorily set or subject to periodic legal reviews such as rents and leases. - 6.10 Many others are at the discretion of the Council.
-Maximising income is achieved in two ways: - Each year, target increase on current charges is set for each council Division.

-• Every 5-years the Council undertakes a more comprehensive review of its charging structure, in particular for discretionary services and where charges could be introduced.
+Maximising income is achieved in two ways: - Each year, a target increase on current charges is set for each Council Division. - From time to time the Council undertakes a more comprehensive review of its charging structure, in particular for discretionary services and where charges could be introduced.